letsar/DoLess.Commands/README.md

 ![Logo](./nuget/doless.png)

-**DoLess.Commands** is a simple implementation of System.Windows.Input.ICommand.
+**DoLess.Commands** is a simple implementation of `System.Windows.Input.ICommand`.
 It can be used independently of any other MVVM framework.

 ## Why?
-Here are the main features of DoLess.Commands:
+Here are the main features of **DoLess.Commands**:

 - Create commands from `Action`, `Action<T>`, `Func<Task>`, `Func<CancellationToken, Task`, `Func<T, Task>`, `Func<T, CancellationToken, Task`.
 - The execution logic runs on the same thread as the caller (typically the UI Thread).